Skip to content

 Background theory and Wikipedia diagrams

-These pages are useful when you want the general theory and the overview diagrams before diving into model cards:
+These pages are useful if you want the general theory and overview diagrams before diving into model cards:

 Those Wikipedia links are background references.
-For Koharu-specific behavior and the actual model architecture choices, prefer the official model cards and the source tree.
+For Koharu-specific behavior and actual model choices, prefer the official model cards and the source tree.